 How Trenchless Sewer Repair Works

-Trenchless sewer repair is a minimally invasive method of fixing or replacing damaged underground sewer lines — without tearing up your yard, driveway, or landscaping.
+Trenchless sewer repair is a minimally invasive method of fixing or replacing damaged underground sewer lines without tearing up your yard, driveway, or landscaping.
 Using small access points rather than a full trench, licensed plumbers can insert specialized equipment to rehabilitate your pipes from the inside out.
 There are two primary methods used today: pipe lining (CIPP) and pipe bursting.
-Understanding how each works helps you make a smarter, more cost-effective decision when sewer problems strike.
+Most jurisdictions now formally recognize trenchless methods in their plumbing and sewer codes, though local permits, 811 utility marking, and video documentation are typically still required before work can begin.

 Pipe Lining: Cured-In-Place Pipe (CIPP)